jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 + Avoid the 'privileged native framework'
 ```

-So one other part of Clojure I would like to talk about is
+So the one other part of Clojure I would like to talk about is
 polymorphism, just because it is another example of simple.
 I have
 not talked a lot about simple.
 But one of the cool things about
 Clojure is that polymorphism is independent.
 In other words, it does